Hand injuries, stiffness, pain, or difficulty moving your hands or wrists can make even the most basic tasks a challenge.

 Hand Surgery with Gregg A. Vagner, M.D.

-Dr. Vagner has been an orthopedic surgeon in Austin, TX, specializing in the hands, wrists, and elbows since 2005.
+Dr. Vagner has been an orthopedic surgeon specializing in hands, wrists, and elbows in the Austin, TX, area since 2005.
 He is double board-certified in both orthopedic surgery and hand surgery, a unique achievement that positions him as one of the premier hand surgeons in all of Texas.
-He also has experience handling everything up to Level 1 trauma injuries.
+He also has experience handling everything up to level 1 trauma injuries.

 Dr. Vagner's approach combines the latest techniques and technologies with evidence-based medicine to achieve superior results for his patients.
 He strives to be as conservative as possible in all treatment plans, always considering non-invasive methods before turning to surgery as a last resort.
 If surgery is the best treatment option for you, you can put your trust in Dr. Vagner's experience and extensive knowledge to produce excellent results.

-If you recently injured your hands, or you are living with chronic hand pain, schedule an appointment at one of Dr. Vagner's orthopedic practices in Austin or Cedar Park, TX, today.
-Our surgeon can evaluate your case and determine what will be the best treatment option for you.
+If you recently injured your hands, or you are living with chronic hand pain, schedule an appointment at one of Dr. Vagner's orthopedic practices in Austin or Cedar Park, TX, today so the surgeon can examine your case and determine what will be the best treatment option for you.
 You can schedule a consultation by booking online or by calling us at:

 Why Choose Dr. Vagner for Your Hand Surgery?

 Conservative CareDr.
 Vagner will always consider non-invasive treatment methods like cortisone injections or physical therapy before recommending hand surgery.

 Advanced TechnologyHe is constantly updating the technology at his practice locations in the greater Austin, TX, area to provide his patients with the most modern and advanced care available.